Best Cost-Sharing Rule Design for Selfish Bin Packing: Introduction

 In the last two decades, game settings were introduced to classical combinatorial optimization problems.
-In selfish bin packing, each bin has a unit cost, which is shared by all items using this bin.
-Each item is handled by an agent, who aims to pay the least cost-share.
+In selfish bin packing, each bin has a unit cost, which is shared by all items using the same bin.
+Each item is handled by an agent (or simply regards an item as a selfish player), who aims to pay the least cost-share.
 Instead of packing algorithms, cost-sharing rules play an important role in this game, based on which the agents play selfishly to choose a bin.
-A packing solution is a Nash equilibrium if no items have incentive to move unilaterally to a different bin with enough space.
+A packing solution is a Nash equilibrium if no items have an incentive to move unilaterally to a different bin with enough space.
 We also say such a packing is {\em stable}.
 To measure the efficiency of such a bin packing game, we still consider the number of bins used as the social objective.
 We are interested in how much loss a stable packing may have in comparison with an optimal packing in the classical setting without game issues (called social optimum).
-To this end we use $PoA$ (Price of Anarchy)\cite{K99,R02} and $PoS$ (Price of Stability)\cite{A08} to evaluate the game, which are defined as the worst case asymptotic ratio between the number of bins used in a worst (for $PoA$) and a best (for $PoS$) Nash equilibrium and the social optimum, respectively.
+To this end we use $PoA$ (Price of Anarchy) \cite{K99,R02} and $PoS$ (Price of Stability) \cite{A08} to evaluate the game, which are defined as the worst case asymptotic ratio between the number of bins used in a worst (for $PoA$) and a best (for $PoS$) Nash equilibrium and the social optimum, respectively.
 For a selfish bin packing game $G$, let $OPT(G)$ be the social optimum, and $NE(G)$ be the set of Nash equilibria.
 For a stable packing $\pi\in NE(G)$, denote by $n(\pi)$ the number of bins used in $\pi$.
-Then PoA and PoS for the bin packing game are formally defined as (Epstein and Kleiman \cite{E11})
+Then PoA and PoS for the bin packing game are formally defined as \cite{E11}

 and